Idiopathic Hypersomnia

 Living with Idiopathic Hypersomnia Community Group

 Idiopathic Hypersomnia (IH), sometimes referred to as Idiopathic Hypersomnolence, is a neurological sleep/wake disorder characterised by excessive sleep, chronic daytime sleepiness and cognitive dysfunction.
-It is a debilitating condition often profoundly affecting work, education and relationships.
+IH is usually a debilitating, often lifelong, condition which profoundly affects work, education, relationships, and mental health.
+This is particularly the case for those without support.
 Idiopathic Hypersomnia is quite rare and the cause is poorly understood.

 Symptoms

-The main symptoms of IH is excessive deep sleep and excessive daytime sleepiness.
-Despite adequate and often extraordinary amounts of good quality sleep (eg: 11 hours or more per night) people with IH still feel excessively sleepy during the day.
-Other symptoms typically include:
+• Overwhelming need for excessive sleep.
+Despite adequate and often extraordinary amounts of good quality sleep (e.g., 10–11 hours or more per night), people with IH still feel excessively sleepy during the day.

-Extreme and prolonged difficulty awakening from sleep, confusion, disorientation, irritability and poor coordination, with an uncontrollable desire to go back to sleep.
-It can also be accompanied by automatic behaviour (performing tasks without consciously knowing it and not remembering you have done them eg: turning off alarm clocks or answering your phone).
-This is clinically known as “sleep drunkenness”.
+• Extreme and prolonged difficulty waking up with an uncontrollable desire to go back to sleep.
+It is accompanied by confusion, irritability, and poor coordination, e.g., dropping things, walking into doorways.
+Speech may also be slow or slurred.
+It can also include automatic behaviour, i.e., performing tasks without consciously knowing it and not remembering you have done them, e.g., turning off alarm clocks or answering your phone.

-Unlike in other sleep disorders, the sleep in patients with Idiopathic Hypersomnia is normal; there are no disturbances that can account for these symptoms.
+Unlike in other sleep disorders, the sleep in people with Idiopathic Hypersomnia is normal; there are no disturbances that can account for these symptoms.

 Diagnosis